damukles/DaemonBuilder/README.md

 # DaemonBuilder

+Experimental project to run a daemon that might also be used as a CLI.

 ## Scope

-The DaemonBuilder helps with
+The DaemonBuilder helps

 * running a daemon
-* adding a CLI to execute instead if args are present
+* adding a CLI to execute instead (if args are present)
-* providing dependency injection in both from the start (Constructor)
+* providing dependency injection in both from the start (constructor)

 ## Usage